davitz1/UMIST_Project/README.md

 The test results indicate **perfect generalization** on the test set.

-**Qualitative examples:**

 The sample test predictions (true = predicted) include different poses/angles, suggesting the CNN learned identity-relevant features that remain stable under typical UMIST variations (pose/expression), at least within this dataset’s conditions.

 ---

-## Notes / Next Steps

-* Add links to notebooks/scripts used for preprocessing, PCA/AE training, clustering, and CNN training.
-* Add the actual plots/images into the placeholders above for a complete report-style README.